-Tune into any sci-fi movie from the last 20 years and the generic image of our future has one consistent: flying cars.
+Tune into any sci-fi movie from the last 20 years and you’ll notice that various visions of our future have one thing in common: flying cars.
 Somewhat a cliché of what the future will look like, the idea of a flying car is one that has long been explored in theory.
-In practice, very few have made any real inroads, with only a handful of viable attempts from the likes of AeroMobil.
-Today, “disruptive aviation start-up” Lilium have thrown their hat in the ring with a flying car which they believe will revolutionize the way we travel.
+In practice, few attempts were made viable.
+3 years ago a “disruptive aviation start-up” Lilium threw its hat in the ring with a flying car and ever since the machine kept proving its success.

 Founded in 2015

-“It’s the same battery that you can find in any Tesla,” said co-founder Nathen.
+“It’s the same battery that you can find in any Tesla,” said Patrick Nathen, co-founder of Lilium Jet.
 “The concept is that we are lifting with our wings as soon as we progress into the air with velocity, which makes our airplane very efficient.
 Compared to other flights, we have extremely low power consumption.”

 But that is just the beginning.
-Plans are already in place to up the capacity of the vehicle from two people to five, and if Lilium’s predictions are to be believed this could mean a difference in our daily lives on a fundamental level.
-Instead of battling rush hour traffic to make in on time to the airport, people could be able to fly from Manhattan to JFK Airport for less than the price of lunch – and in roughly 10% of the time.
+The following years brought further improvements to Lilium’s jet.
+Its capacity was increased from two people to five, and according to Lilium, this means a difference in our daily lives on a fundamental level.
+Instead of battling rush hour traffic to make it on time to the airport, people may be able to fly from Manhattan to JFK Airport for less than the price of lunch – and in roughly 10% of the time.

-As things stand, users of Lilium’s ultra-modern flying car will be required to fly them themselves, but this won’t always be the case.
-As the technology is still being developed, necessity dictates that users will at first have to operate the vehicles themselves, but the long-term goal is to have autonomous vehicles.
+As the technology is still being developed, it will be necessary for the Lilium flying car users to operate the vehicles themselves at first.
+The long-term goal, though, is to have autonomous vehicles.
 This means that customers will be able to punch in a few details to the app or website and have their private flying car arrive much like an Uber.
-Although contemporary, this is not unheard of; Uber themselves have experimented with autonomous vehicles and the same technology has been incorporated in Amazon’s drones and even for takeaway outlets.
+Actually, Uber has experimented with autonomous vehicles, too, and the same technology was incorporated in Amazon’s drones and even for takeaway outlets.
 Lilium is simply taking this tech to the skies.
 Nathen certainly agrees that the time is right, with Lilium proving to be born in a fortunate age:

 The futuristic image of a flying car is complete when witnessing how the vehicle moves.
 The Lilium Jet uses vertical movement for both take-off and landing before wing power takes the reins to propel the vehicle forward.
 This design makes it incredibly practical for congested areas, with no need for a runway thanks to the take-off which is more akin to a helicopter than a traditional airplane.
 Indeed, this appeared to be at the forefront of Lilium’s thoughts, as their official website itself states: